dptech-corp/dflow/README.md

 Parameters and artifacts are data stored by the workflow and passed within the workflow.
 Parameters are saved as strings which can be displayed in the UI, while artifacts are saved as files.

 ####  1.2.2. <a name='OPtemplate'></a> OP template
 OP template (shown as base OP in the figure above) is the fundamental building block of a workflow.
 It defines an operation to be executed given the input and output.
 Both the input and output can be parameters and/or artifacts.
 The most common OP template is the container OP template.
-Necessary arguements to be defined for the operation are the name of the OP Template, the container image and scripts to be executed.
+Necessary arguments to be defined for the operation are the container image and scripts to be executed.
 Currently, two types of container OP templates are supported: `ShellOPTemplate`, `PythonScriptOPTemplate`.
 Shell OP template (`ShellOPTemplate`) defines an operation by a shell script and Python script OP template (`PythonScriptOPTemplate`) defines an operation by a Python script.

 To use the `ShellOPTemplate`: